abhi8344/google-devops-workshop/03_kubernetes_gke/03_standing_up_your_first_cluster/03_gke.md

     --auto-allocate-nat-external-ips
 ```

-It may take up to 3 minutes for the NAT configuration to propagate, so wait at least a minute before trying to access the Internet again.
+It may take up to 3 minutes for the NAT configuration to propagate, so wait at least a minute before trying to access the Internet.

 ## Continuing